trb-dpa-young-member/website/README.md

 # TRB Planning Data and Analysis Young Members Subcommittee
-This website hosts the TRB Standing Committee on Transit Data.
+This website hosts the TRB Planning Data and Analysis Young Members Subcommittee.
+The README and website are modeled after the TRB Standing Committee on Transit Data website.

 ## Why GitHub?
 It's a clever way of managing code, and a website is just a bunch of code